In a general health survey, of the nearly 3,500 females who responded, 86% had moderate to severe hormone health concerns. Which is a big problem!

 Second is nurturing your adrenal glands

-When a women’s ovaries go offline, her body relies exclusively on her adrenal glands to produce hormones.
+When a woman’s ovaries go offline, her body relies exclusively on her adrenal glands to produce hormones.
 Even though these are no longer required for reproduction, they are required for mental acuity, mood and energy.
 If your adrenals are in a good condition, they should be able to keep up with the reduced production of oestrogen and progesterone her body needs.

 5. Eat for your macronutrient profile type

 Eating right for your body type will help you to help stabilise blood sugar levels over the day.
 It will also mean you are giving your body the fuel it requires according to your genetics and metabolism.
 If you don’t know what this is you can take the BePure Macronutrient Profile Questionnaire.
 For most people to be able to stabilise their blood sugar levels, they will need a good quality protein source with breakfast.
 My favourite start to the day is Eggs Florentine or a protein rich smoothie.